Ra1issa/hecate/README.md

 Make sure that they are in the same directory as Hecate, otherwise you will need to modify each repos Cargo.toml and the makefile in signal-cli accordingly.

-## Disclaimer

-You will also need at least one phone number to register and use with signal-cli.
-It's highly recommended that you DO NOT use your own phone number.
-You can try to use a phone number provided by Google voice instead.

 ## Installation

 In [**signal-cli**](https://github.com/Ra1issa/signal-cli) you will find a makefile that will allow you to clean, build and run the application.